NaomiProject/naomi-docs/readme.md

 - <strong>Stable</strong> versions (**{{$page.frontmatter.currentVersion}}**) are thoroughly tested semi-annual official releases of Naomi.
 Use the stable version for your production environment if you don't need the latest enhancements and prefer a robust system.
 - <strong>Milestone</strong> versions (**{{$page.frontmatter.currentMilestoneVersion}}**) are intermediary releases of the next Naomi version, released about once a month, and they include the new recently added features and bugfixes.
 They are a good compromise between the current stable version and the bleeding-edge and potentially unstable nightly version.
 Milestones releases are **Highly Recommended** for most users.
 - <strong>Nightly</strong> versions are at most 1 or 2 days old and include the latest code.
 Use nightly for testing out very recent changes, but be aware some nightly versions might be unstable.
-Use in production at your own risk!</p>
+Use in production at your own risk!

 The docs are divided into two catagories, Stable & Dev, Stable docs matching version **{{$page.frontmatter.currentVersion}}** release and Dev matching version **{{$page.frontmatter.currentMilestoneVersion}}** release.
 This is represented by the dropdown at the **Top Right** of any documentation pages.
 Please verify you are viewing the same doc version as your Naomi installation.
 All past version documentation is archived on our [support site](https://support.projectnaomi.com/document/) to view if need be.